George Michael: Tributes

-Elton John was among those who paid tribute to Michael, emotionally addressing the audience in Las Vegas on 28 December, "What a singer, what a songwriter.
+Elton John was among those who paid tribute to Michael, emotionally addressing the audience on the Las Vegas Strip on 28 December, "What a singer, what a songwriter.
 But more than anything as a human being he was one of the kindest, sweetest, most generous people I've ever met."

 At the 59th Annual Grammy Awards on 12 February 2017, Adele performed a slow version of "Fastlove" in tribute to Michael.
 On 22 February, Coldplay lead singer Chris Martin performed "A Different Corner" at the 2017 Brit Awards.
 In June, Michael's close friend, former Spice Girls member Geri Halliwell, released a charity single, "Angels in Chains", a tribute to him, to raise money for Childline.

 In 2020, Michael was commemorated with a mural in his native borough of Brent.
 The artwork, which formed part of the Brent Biennial, was commissioned to pay tribute to his contribution to the fields of music and entertainment.
-Artist Dawn Mellor said it celebrates the singer as a pioneering cultural and LGBTQ+ figure.
+Artist Dawn Mellor said it celebrates Michael as a pioneering cultural and LGBTQ figure.
+In February 2024, the Royal Mint unveiled a collectable coin featuring Michael wearing his trademark sunglasses.

 Awards and achievements

-Michael won numerous music awards throughout his 30-year career, including three Brit Awards—winning Best British Male Artist twice, four MTV Video Music Awards, six Ivor Novello Awards, three American Music Awards (including two in the traditionally-black Soul/R&B category), and two Grammy Awards from eight nominations.
+Michael won numerous music awards throughout his 30-year career, including five Brit Awards—winning Best British Male Artist twice, four MTV Video Music Awards, six Ivor Novello Awards, four American Music Awards (including two in the traditionally-black Soul/R&B category), and two Grammy Awards from eight nominations.
 In 2015, he was ranked 45th in Billboard's list of the "Greatest Hot 100 Artists of All Time".
 The Radio Academy stated that Michael was the most frequently played artist on British radio during the period 1984–2004.
 In 2019, Michael was named as the greatest artist of all time by Smooth Radio.

 In 2023, Michael was nominated for induction into the Rock and Roll Hall of Fame.
+On 3 May 2023, Michael was selected as an inductee to the 2023 class alongside Kate Bush, Willie Nelson, The Spinners, Missy Elliott and Rage Against the Machine.
+In November 2023, Michael was inducted into the Hall, with Andrew Ridgeley as his induction presenter.

 Discography and record sales

-At the time of his death, Michael was estimated to have sold between 100 and 125 million records worldwide.
-As a solo artist, he sold an estimated 100 million records, making him one of the best-selling music artists.
+At the time of his death, Michael was estimated to have sold between 100 million and 125 million records worldwide.
+As a solo artist, he is estimated to have sold over 100 million records, making him one of the best-selling music artists.
 He is estimated to have sold up to 30 million records with Wham!.
 His debut solo album Faith sold more than 25 million copies.